Blkalkin/CrystalBall/README.md

 - Can request groq with any number of agents parellel/asych
 - Can dry run with a csv of labled data -
 - Change prompt as you see fit

+Todo EOD:
 - Final prompt to o1
+- Clean up
+- Test toolhouse integration
+- Full run with our Data
+- Strech* Generating Data in batches with LLM.